 How to maintain cybersecurity across all your devices

 Network administrators are under significant and increasing pressure to make sure their networks are designed and operated securely.
-So it is important that they have the right knowledge and tools to manage cybersecurity throughout the life cycle of the system.
+So it is important that they have the right knowledge and tools to manage cybersecurity throughout the life cycle of all devices in the system.
 In this post, we will explore the cybersecurity best practices specific to managing their network devices as well as how device management software can empower administrators to efficiently achieve their cybersecurity goals on their own.

 As the sheer numbers of network devices continue to grow so too does the workload of a network administrator.
 Often, this not only adds to already stretched work and time schedules but can potentially result in compromising security.
 Recent Axis field tests compared the time required to carry out some basic device management tasks on a network of 200 cameras.
 These basic tasks – installing add-on applications (ACAPs), upgrading firmware, configuring devices and hardening devices – took 106 hours to complete when manually using a camera web interface.
 However, the time required was reduced to just 30 minutes when using device management software.